It is a medicine used to treat an underactive thyroid gland (hypothyroidism).

-Levothyroxine starts working right away, but it can be several weeks before your symptoms start to improve.
+Levothyroxine starts working right away, but it can be several weeks before your symptoms begin to improve.

 The most common side effects of levothyroxine are caused by taking a higher dose than you need.
-Your doctor may reduce your dose to help reduce side effects.
+Your doctor may reduce your amount to help reduce side effects.

-Before you start taking levothyroxine, your doctor will do a blood test to see what dose you need.
-Once you start taking the medication, regular blood tests will be done to see how well it is working.
+Before taking levothyroxine, your doctor will do a blood test to see what dose you need.
+Regular blood tests will be done once you start taking the medication to see how well it works.

 The doses of levothyroxine should be carefully controlled during pregnancy.
-If you plan to become pregnant or think you may be pregnant while taking levothyroxine, it is important to visit your doctor to make sure you get the right care for you and your baby.
+If you plan to become pregnant or think you may be pregnant while taking levothyroxine, you must visit your doctor to get the proper care for you and your baby.

 Levothyroxine is also known by the brand name Eltroxin.

 However, levothyroxine is not suitable for some people.
 Do not take levothyroxine and consult your doctor to discuss your treatment if you have:

 - An allergic reaction to levothyroxine or any other medication in the past an overactive thyroid gland (hyperthyroidism).